 2. In Our Office

-Our office relocated from Carrollton to Little Elm and is under construction.
+Our office relocated from Carrollton to Little Elm and is not yet re-established.
 You can stay up-to-date with news here.
 In the meantime, please schedule a telehealth consult (below) or contact another provider for lymphedema treatment.

 If you live more than 15 miles outside of Little Elm and would like an online consult, click here to schedule.
 (You can also submit a request for a telehealth session using our CONTACT US form.)
 We’ll send secure link to electronically sign the required patient form.
 Once we receive your signed form, we’ll confirm your appointment.

 Treatment cost varies based on what is done and how long a session takes.
 After your evaluation, we can better advise you of what we anticipate each visit will cost.
 Billing is usually based on procedural codes (insurance billing codes) that are commonly time-based.

 For Medicare, we require payment for your deductible at the time of service.
 After your deductible, Medicare usually covers 80% of therapy-related costs.
 If you have supplemental insurance, they cover the remaining 20%.
 For all other insurance (or private pay), we require payment for services at the time they are rendered, but we will bill insurance for you.
 Your insurance will reimburse you (instead of us) according to your policy with them.
 We have found this process reduces billing hassles later for everyone.

 For private pay, you’ll receive an invoice for your evaluation prior to the scheduled visit.
 Payment is required to reserve your initial appointment.